A web interface lets us control an ESP32 from the browser by combining HTML, JavaScript, WebSockets, and JSON messages.

 }

-Now, we upload all this code to the ESP8266 and verify that the web interface updates immediately when the state changes and, when executing actions on the buttons, the serial port correctly displays the received actions.
+Now we upload all this code to the ESP32 and verify that the web interface updates immediately when the state changes and, when executing actions on the buttons, the serial port correctly displays the received actions.

-This is already a “good example” of what we can do with an ESP8266.
-But it can always be improved!
-So far, we have used vanilla Javascript (Javascript without libraries) for the client logic.
-Which is always desirable.
+This is already a fairly complete example of what we can do with an ESP32 acting as a web backend.
+So far, we have used vanilla JavaScript for the client logic.

 Download the code